Sudan Tribune: Plural news and views on Sudan

-July 31, 2019 (JUBA/NAIROBI) - Severe drought and ongoing violence in East Africa has put 8.7 million people in Somalia and South Sudan at risk of severe food insecurity, an international aid agency said.
+July 31, 2019 (NAIROBI/JUBA) - Severe drought and ongoing violence in East Africa has put 8.7 million people in Somalia and South Sudan at risk of severe food insecurity, an aid agency said.

 - A woman carries water through a UN camp for internally displaced people in South Sudan’s Upper Nile state (Photo: IOM)